Exception-AI/eai-pico-webpage/README.md

-# Pico CSS Documentation
+# Exception AI Documentation

-Pico CSS uses [Remix](https://remix.run) for its documentation.
+Exception AI uses [Remix](https://remix.run) for its documentation.

 To run the project locally, first install the dependencies: